Cross-cultural challenges in B2B communication

 While it may sound like “playground stuff”, those little things get in the way of communication.

-In the B2B space, internal or customer facing relationships matter.
+In the B2B space, internal or customer-facing relationships matter.

 Don’t Be a Megaphone

-In these times, thoughtful content that can turn into dialogue; not a one way communication, or just sending out something, is required.
+In these times, thoughtful content that can turn into dialogue, not a one-way communication or just sending out something, is required.
 Employees need to believe in what they are sending.

-When you are looking at what content to share as an employee, if you don’t believe in it or feel it’s just noise, you will not come across as authentic.
+When choosing content to share as an employee, you will not come across as authentic if you don’t believe in it or feel it’s just noise.

-Understand the B2B Social Media Landscape
+Understand the B2B social media landscape.

-For example, for a Western country looking to do business in Southeast Asia may need to think more geographically.
+For example, a Western country looking to do business in Southeast Asia may need to think more geographically.

 Many worry that inboxes are currently saturated and email is dead.
 Yes, the ‘spray and pray’ strategy should be killed immediately, but there is still value in email marketing when thrown into the bigger mix for B2B marketers.